-The PG targets a wide audience of readers including academics and students, public and private sector representatives and the general public with an interest in research that is based in the Asia-Pacific region.
-The use of full-coloured photos and high-quality maps provides authors with unique opportunities to illustrate their work.
+PG targets a wide audience of readers including academics and students, public and private sector representatives and the general public with an interest in research that is based in the Asia-Pacific region.
+The use of full-colour photos and high-quality maps provides authors with unique opportunities to illustrate their work.

-Note that the PG will not accept manuscripts that do not follow these guidelines.
+Note that the PG will decline manuscripts that do not follow these guidelines.
 We look forward to receiving your submission.

 - Scientific papers: up to 6,000 words including list of references, abstract, key words, affiliation and biographical information on the author(s), etc.

 - Research notes: up to 3,000 words including list of references, abstract, key words, affiliation and biographical information on the author(s), etc.

 - Conference reports: up to 1,000 words, Book reviews: up to 1,000 words, Interviews: up to 2,000 words

-Authors need to submit the following documents: their contribution, an abstract of up to 150 words (for scientific papers and research notes), up to 5 key words, and a brief biographical note of up to 50 words and their full postal address (all contributions).
+Authors need to submit the following documents: their contribution including list of references, an abstract of up to 150 words (for scientific papers and research notes), 4-5 key words, and a brief biographical note of up to 50 words and their full postal address (all contributions).

 Style guidelines and formatting